YueNing/AI_View/deploy_scripts/ReadMe.md

 ./ai_view "your source video google drive share link"
 ```

-you can save the relative videos, music, logo into google drive, and get the share link. the structur of the sources.zip file is showed under.
+you can compress the relative videos, music, logo, data_ai_view.xlsx into a zip file and save into google drive, then get the share link. the structure of the sources.zip file is showed under. and the Demo zip File is here [zip sources file demo](https://drive.google.com/open?id=1n3BhoSM7r1NWAD9S52gwE3ckPGE5fo4T)

 ![structure](images/structure.png)